 It is a great practice to include other operations not strictly associated with production in the whole manufacturing process.
 This improves the organization of work in manufacturing companies.

-TIP 5: DIVIDE A PRODUCTION SCHEDULE INTO DASHBOARDS to make the view easier for you and the employees.
+#5 Divide a production schedule into dashboards to make the view easier for you and the employees

 Remember that clarity is what you and your workers need the most, particularly when deciding to mix a different approach to production scheduling and making a production schedule.
 That’s why it is essential to separate different production views, and dashboards are perfect for that task.